 Cons:

-- Do not offer live support
+- Support Feature: Unlike other tools, it does not offer any live support option

-Pricing: AimBetter has a flexible pricing model that is based on your database requirements which assures you won’t be paying for modules and extras that you don’t use or need.
+AimBetter has a flexible pricing model that is based on your database requirements which assures you won’t be paying for modules and extras that you don’t use or need.
+This is a cloud service, so you sign up for the service rather than downloading a package.
+You can request a free trial.

 9. SQL Power Tools

-SQL Power Tools is an intelligent and robust solution that analyzes all SQL queries 24X7 to ensure that your database is safe at all times.
+SQL Power Tools is an intelligent and robust solution that analyzes all SQL queries 24/7 to ensure that your database is safe at all times.
 Plus, it is a zero-impact database monitoring solution that significantly adds to its overall credibility.

 Pros: